Individual Membership: $20.00

 |

-St. Stephen's Catholic Church on the corner of
+Front view of St. Stephen's Catholic Church on

-West Park and Arlington Streets in downtown Niles, Ohio.
+the corner of West Park and Arlington Streets in downtown Niles,

-area.
-Among the newcomers was a small number of Catholics.
+laborers to this area.
+Among the newcomers was a small number

 in Niles.